k-stz/wordpress-on-docker/README.md

 ## Build a Container
 Use a `Dockerfile` to define a container and build it running `docker build -t my-image-name .` in the same directory.

+# Sources / Licenses

+- Parts of mariadb Dockerfile and entrypoint script are from: https://github.com/MariaDB/mariadb-docker uses GPL 2.0 Licence
+- Parts of wordpress Dockerfile and entrypoint scripts are from: https://github.com/docker-library/wordpress uses GPL 2.0 License
+- Parts of wordpress Dockerfile (the php-fpm-8.1 alpine part) are from: https://github.com/devilbox/docker-php-fpm-8.1 and use the MIT License